Mimexe/nebulagui/README.md

 ## Installation

-Go to the releases and download the latest exe or deb file for your os.
+Go to the releases and download the latest exe.